varunlambda/docker-tunnel/README.md

 ```

 ##### Using Proxy running on another docker container within same `custom` bridge network
-> When you create custom network, container can reach each other using names due to automatic service discovery.
+> When you create custom network, containers can reach each other using container names due to automatic service discovery.
 Assuming that `custom-network` already exists and container named proxy-service has a proxy server running
 ```bash
 docker run -it lambdatest/tunnel -user johndoe -key XXXXXXX  -proxy-host proxy-service  -proxy-port 8082 -proxy-user foo -proxy-pass bar
 ```